dibir2k/SpotifyRecommend/README.md

 **Note**

 The first build will take some time, since the Qdrant collection has to be created and populated first.
 You should notice a folder "qdrant_storage" folder being created in the backend folder.
+After the collection is there, the app itself is run and this shouldn't take too long.